mhdhazmi/GNNPowerSystem/Paper/Progress_Report.md

 3. This makes learning consistent regardless of random seed
 4. At 20%+ labels, scratch has enough samples to reliably learn, and the SSL advantage diminishes

-**Implication:** SSL is essential for **consistent, reliable** learning on large grids when labeled data is extremely scarce (<20%).
-Scratch may work with lucky seeds but is unreliable.
-At moderate label fractions, both methods achieve near-perfect performance.
+**Implication:** SSL provides **consistent, reliable** learning on large grids when labeled data is extremely scarce (≤20% labels under severe class imbalance).
+Scratch may work with lucky seeds but shows high variance.
+At moderate label fractions (≥50%), both methods achieve near-perfect performance.

 ### 3.6 Robustness Under Distribution Shift